Cescollino/optibrain-app/README.md

 ## Use Optibrain

 1. clone this project
-2. you need a valid username and password to connect to the CHUSJ database
+2. you need a valid username and password to access CHUSJ database
 3. open two terminals from the root directory
+4. create a virtual environnement in flask-server
+5. insert your mot_de_passe_sql.txt file in the flask-server directory
+6. install all the packages with (.venv) source .venv/bin/activate && pip install -r requirements.txt
-4. for the back-end server use the command - npm run start-api
+7. for the back-end server use the command - npm run start-api
-5. for the front-end use - npm run dev
+8. for the front-end use - npm run dev

-## What's left todo ?

-*